olemlong/SmartParts/README.md

 ![](images/server.png)

 I built a little casing for my Raspberry with a screen showing load and IP address.
 You can use whatever casing you want.
+You can run what image you want, as long as it runs an MySql server and an MQTT server.

 Cabinet layout
 ![](images/CabinetLayout.png)